 3. HOB filter

-A HOB filter or a hang-on-back filter is hung at the edge of the back of the tank.
-It sucks out water from the tank and send it to the filter where all waste and chemicals are removed.
-The filtered water than is sent back into the tank.
+Next a HOB filter or a hang-on-back filter is hung at the edge of the bottom of the tank and can be used in addition to other filters.
+Water sucked out of the tank is sent to a filter where waste and chemicals are removed.
+Next water that has been filtered is filtered first and then sent back into the tank.
 This filter is preferred by both hobbyists and experienced fish tank owners.
-It can be used in small tanks as well as bigger ones.
+It can be used in small and large sizes.

 When buying a filter tank, you need to consider the flow rate.
-This is the rate at which water flows through the filter and is measured in GPH or gallons per hour.
-The filter GPH should be around four to six times the total volume of the fish tank.
+Lastly the rate at which the water flows through the filter and measured in GPH or gallons per hour.
+The filters GPH furthermore should be equal to or around four to six times the volume of the fish tank.